This week we’re revisiting some of the most popular summer stories from the archives. Here’s one:

 Those lucky enough to eat at The Lost Kitchen in an old mill building in Freedom, Maine, say there are a million tiny things throughout the night that will stick with you: the long wooden footbridge you have to cross to get there, the sound of the creek running outside the mill windows, and the moment that dusk falls and Erin French herself, the chef-owner-visionary behind the place, comes around to each table to light a candle.
-It’s details like these that prompted 20,000 people all over the world to mail in a postcard last spring, hoping to be drawn for a seat at the table.
+It’s details like these that prompt 20,000 people all over the world to mail in a postcard each spring, hoping to be drawn for a seat at the table.
 (Read about the restaurant’s story in The Lost Kitchen: A Glimpse Inside Maine’s Most Wildly In-Demand Restaurant.)

 Ingredients and Supplies

 - Twine (4-5 inches per cloth)

 - Lavender (one or more stems per cloth, cut to approximately 3 inches in length)

 - Cloths [The Lost Kitchen uses 12-inch square cloths made of linen]

 - In a medium bowl, add equal parts of rosewater and room-temperature tap water.
 Set aside.
 (Note: Regardless of how many rolls you’re assembling, you’ll need at least an inch or two of liquid, 2 ounces of water and 2 ounces of rosewater.
 10 ounces of water and 10 ounces of rosewater will do 40-50 cloths.)

 - On a clean surface, lay out 1 cloth, wrong side up.
 Fold the right-hand vertical side in toward the center of the cloth.
 Repeat with the left side.
 The result should mimic a set of doors, hinged left and right, closing in the middle.
 Next, fold the right vertical “hinge” over to meet the left vertical hinge, like closing a book.

 - Start rolling tightly and evenly from the bottom to the top.